chef/automate/components/docs-chef-io/content/automate/notifications.md

 1. Enter a unique notification name.
 1. Select the failure type to be notified on from the drop-down menu.
 Current options are Chef Infra Client run or InSpec scan
 1. Enter the webhook URL the notification should be sent to.
-1. Use the **Send Test** button to try out your webhook notification.
+1. Use the **Test Notification** button to try out your webhook notification.
-1. Use the **Save Notification** button to create the webhook notification.
+1. Use the **Create Notification** button to create the webhook notification.

 ### Edit Webhook Notifications